lakmeer/longbridge.place/README.md

 - Collections are named the same as the route they are served from
 - Collection names are in the singular (person vs people)
-- Story chapters are written in the present tense
-- Chapters are organised into threads named after the POV character
+- Chapters are organised into threads
   - Since Astro can't type schemas of nested collections, thread reference is a prop of the frontmatter
   - Threads are data objects
-- Chapter collection is subfolders for each thread (storyline)
+- Chapter collection is subfolders for each thread

 ## Content Types

 ### People `/person`

 Citizen character profiles.

 #### Frontmatter Schema